Aleph-Alpha/intelligence-layer-sdk/README.md

 secrets:
   GITHUB_TOKEN:
-    # Needs to be set in your environment under the same name.
+    # Needs to be set in your environment (.env) under the same name.
     environment: "GITHUB_TOKEN"
 ```